Credit Cards 101: Credit Card Basics

 What is a credit card?

-When you use a credit card to buy something, you’re using a revolving line of credit extended by a bank or other financial institution.
+When you use a credit card to buy something, you’re using a revolving line of credit extended by a credit card issuer.
 You agree to pay back the amount spent on a timely basis.

 Every month, your credit card issuer will send you a billing statement listing items like purchases, fees, interest and credits.
-You can pay the full monthly balance (the total amount you owe), the minimum payment or anything in between.
-If you don’t pay the full balance, you’ll carry a balance into the next billing cycle and will have to pay interest in addition to the amount you borrowed.
+You can pay the full monthly balance (the total amount you owe), the statement balance, the minimum payment due or anything in between.
+If you don’t pay at least the statement balance, you will be charged interest.

-If you don’t make a payment at all or pay less than the minimum due, this can damage your credit score and you may be subject to late fees.
+If you don’t make a payment at all or pay less than the minimum due, this can damage your credit score, and you may be subject to late fees.
+In addition, you may not be able to use your card for new purchases.

 Credit card features